Why February Feels Like Failure (And Why That’s Not Your Fault)

 Twenty-eight days, sometimes twenty-nine.
 Nothing weird to see here.

-But as we're currently finding out about a lot in this world, underneath "business as usual" it's a mess.
-A hot fucking mess.
+But as we're currently finding out about a lot of things in this world, underneath "business as usual" it's a mess.
+A hot mess.

 The calendar is no exception.

-The one we use every day — the 12-month, 365-day Gregorian — is a historical patchwork held together by politics and papal decree.
+The one we use every day (the 12-month / 365-day Gregorian calendar) is a historical patchwork held together by tradition.
 It started as a Roman administrative project, months named after emperors and gods.
 Julius Caesar rebuilt it to stop the year drifting away from the seasons.
-Pope Gregory XIII tweaked it again in 1582 to fix the date of Easter — and in doing so, deleted ten days in October to make the mathematics work.
-February became the dumping ground for whatever was left over: scraps from a system designed around power, not around the planet.
+Pope Gregory XIII tweaked it again in 1582 to fix the date of Easter, and in doing so deleted ten days in October to make the mathematics work.
+February became the dumping ground for whatever was left over: scraps from a system designed around power, taxes, governance, control.
+Our system of tracking time is not centered around the planet or our wellbeing.

-Two of our months are victory laps for dead Roman rulers: Quintilis renamed July for Julius, Sextilis renamed August for Augustus.
-The calendar is literally named after a pope and goes like this: 31–28–31–30–31–30–31–31–30–31–30–31 There is no elegant underlying logic here.
+I mean if we zoom out a bit, two of our months are named after dead Roman rulers: Quintilis renamed July for Julius, Sextilis renamed August for Augustus.
+The calendar is literally named after a pope and the whole thing looks like this: 31–28–31–30–31–30–31–31–30–31–30–31.
+There is no elegant underlying logic here.

-It works for taxes and train timetables.
-It's terrible at answering more fundamental questions: what is this part of the year actually for?
-What does it feel like?
-What does it ask of us?
+So the calendar works for taxes and train timetables.
+But it doesn't really help to answer more fundamental questions: what is this part of the year actually for?
+What does now feel like and why does it feel like this?
+What is this moment asking of us?

-The calendar says it's Q1.
+The current calendar says it's Q1.
 Cool.
-But Q1 doesn't know that in the northern hemisphere right now, the light is weak, the soil is cold, and every non-human biological system is running on minimal output — because that's the sensible thing to do when resources are low.
+But Q1 doesn't know that in the northern hemisphere right now, the light is weak, the soil is cold, and every non-human biological system is running on minimal output (because that's the sensible thing to do when it's been gray and cold for what feels like forever).
 Trees aren't failing their annual goals.
 They're doing exactly what winter demands, which is essentially nothing, and doing it with complete commitment.
+Meanwhile I don't know about you but I'm over here on most days trying to perform, and concluding that maybe I'm the problem.

-We flattened the year into twelve equal-looking blocks and decided every week should behave the same.
+Our year has been flattened into twelve equal-looking blocks and we decided every week should behave the same.
 We call it consistency.
-Biologically it's more like running the same workout at sea level and at altitude, then blaming your lungs.
+Biologically it's more like running the same workout at sea level and at altitude, then blaming our lungs.

 Older cultures, without data, watched the sky and felt their world and then acted accordingly.
-The Celts marked Imbolc at the start of February — not as celebration but as acknowledgment: the world is beginning to stir, but it isn't awake yet.
+The Celts marked Imbolc at the start of February, not as celebration but as acknowledgment: the world is beginning to stir, but it isn't awake yet.
 Be patient.
-The Chinese lunisolar calendar began its new year just days ago, anchored to the second new moon after winter solstice — a genuine astronomical event, not an arbitrary line in a spreadsheet.
-Across different traditions, the message was the same: this moment in the year has instructions.
+The Chinese lunisolar calendar began its new year just days ago, anchored to the second new moon after winter solstice (a genuine astronomical event, not an arbitrary line in a spreadsheet).
+Across different traditions, the message is the same: this moment in the year has instructions.

 How the Earth Calendar Came Out of This Mess

-When the usual markers of time fell away, weeks and months started feeling exposed.
-I kept noticing that the same stretch of winter brought the same thoughts, the same fatigue, the same urge to strip everything back.
-Time stopped behaving like a straight line and started looking suspiciously like that movie Arrival — revisiting the same coordinates with slightly more information each time.
+Ever since COVID, I've kept noticing that the same stretch of winter brought the same thoughts, the same fatigue, the same urge to strip everything back.
+Time stopped behaving like a straight line and started looking suspiciously like the movie Arrival: revisiting the same coordinates with slightly more information each time, and realising that maybe our linear calendar is not supporting the cyclical growth we are meant to embody.

-I have a background in psychology and I work as a designer in architecture and interiors.
-My brain did what it always does when a structure feels wrong: redesign the structure.
+My brain then did what it always does when a structure feels wrong: redesign the structure.

-The question became: what would a calendar look (and feel) like if it was built around nervous systems, light, seasons, our planet — but still played nicely with the existing one?
+The question became: what would a calendar look (and feel) like if it was built around nervous systems, light, seasons, our planet... but still worked alongside the one we already use to run our lives?

-Underneath, it's simple.
-The year divides into 13 Moons, each 28 days — always four clean weeks.
+In the Earth Calendar (EC for short) the year is divided into 13 moons, each 28 days, which ensures 4 weeks of 7 days each.
 December 31st becomes a Day Out of Time, sitting outside the cycle entirely.
 Each Moon carries an element and an archetype: Dreaming, Seed, Sprout, Bloom, Nectar, Flame, Fruit, Sunroot, Harvest, Shedding, Shadow, Silence, Spark.
 Inside every Moon, the same four-week rhythm repeats: Dream & Drop → Spark & Plan → Move & Build → Reflect & Release.
-The old planetary weekdays — Moon, Mars, Mercury, Jupiter, Venus, Saturn, Sun — layer on top as the daily tone.
+The planetary weekdays: Moon, Mars, Mercury, Jupiter, Venus, Saturn, Sun layer on top as the daily tone.

 Where We Are Right Now